Everyday Dental Care Questions

 Below are the answers to our most frequently asked questions regarding everyday dental questions.

-According to Dr. Schlotterer, our Durham dentist, you only need a pea-sized amount of gel or toothpaste for an effective brushing session.
+According to Dr. Schlotterer, you only need a pea-sized amount of gel or toothpaste for an effective brushing session.

-Dr. Schlotterer, our dentist in Durham, recommends flossing before bed.
+Dr. Schlotterer, recommends flossing before bed.
 The fact that you are flossing is most important, however.

 Toothpicks can be handy in a pinch, but should not be used for daily cleaning between the teeth.
 Dr. Schlotterer, always recommends flossing over toothpicks.

 If you do need to use a toothpick, don’t press too hard as this could break the toothpick and lodge it in the gums.